Australia's AMP begins cull of financial adviser network

-SYDNEY (Reuters) - Australia’s AMP Ltd (AMP.AX) has started telling some of its more than 1,500 aligned financial advisers that it is cancelling their licenses, taking a tough stance in the wake of last year’s inquiry into misconduct in the country’s financial sector.
+SYDNEY, Sept 5 (Reuters) - Australia’s AMP Ltd has started telling some of its more than 1,500 aligned financial advisers that it is cancelling their licences, taking a tough stance in the wake of last year’s inquiry into misconduct in the country’s financial sector.

 Alex Wade, AMP’s head of wealth management, said in an internal email that it had become clear that some advisers were not going to meet new regulations imposed by the government to abolish commissions and increase compliance.